This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - You have questions or concerns about your condition or care.

 - Antiviral medicines are used to cure a hepatitis C infection.
 You will need to take these medicines for 8 to 12 weeks.
-Other kinds of medicines may be used to keep the virus from spreading.
-Medicines may also prevent or decrease liver swelling and damage.
+Other kinds of medicines may be used to keep the virus from spreading or to prevent or decrease liver damage.
 The type of medicine you need will depend on how severe your hepatitis is.
 It will also depend on if you have liver damage.

 - Do not take any medicines without first talking to your healthcare provider.
 This includes medicine that has been ordered for you and over-the-counter medicine.
 Ask before you use vitamins, herbs, herbal teas, laxatives, or food supplements.
 Any of these could harm your liver.